Detecting and Eliminating Quantum Noise of Quantum Measurements: Conclusions

 The main contribution of this work is a two-stage procedure that systematically addresses quantum noise inherent in NISQ measurement devices.
 The procedure is incredibly intuitive: we first detect and then eliminate quantum noise if there is any.
 In the first stage, we prepared maximally coherent states $\ket{\Phi_\theta}$ with relative phase $\theta$ and maximally mixed states as inputs to the measurement device and fitted the difference between two measurement statistics to the Fourier series.
 The fitting coefficients quantitatively benchmark the quantum noise of the measurement device.
 In the second stage, we executed randomly sampled Pauli gates before the measurement device.
 We conditionally flipped the outcomes so that the resulting effective measurement contains only classical noise.
 We demonstrated the procedure's practicability numerically on Baidu Quantum Platform, via two paradigmatic quantum applications.
 Remarkably, these results revealed that quantum noise in the measurement devices under investigation are significantly suppressed, and the computation accuracy of the applications is substantially improved.
 This two-stage procedure complements existing measurement error mitigation techniques, and we believe that they together form a standard toolbox for manipulating measurement errors in near-term quantum devices.

-One exciting viewpoint raised in our work is that ``coherence is not always beneficial.''
+We have seen the devastating impact of quantum noise when mitigating measurement noises.
 This motivates us to study quantum noise from a resource theoretic perspective, possibly termed a \emph{resource theory of decoherence}, which may revolutionize how we understand and manipulate noises inherent in quantum measurement devices.
 Also, it is worth discovering if there are more efficient ways to eliminate quantum noise other than the methods inspired by Pauli twirling.

 \textbf{\textit{Acknowledgements.}} S. T. and C. Z. contributed equally to this work.
 This work was done when S. T. and C. Z. were research interns at Baidu Research.
 We would like to thank Runyao Duan for helpful discussions.